 When cornering, use the brakes before you make your turn.
 Hard braking during a turn can cause your wheels to skid, which could cause you to lose control.
 Ease off the brakes about halfway through the turn for more stability and positive cornering traction.

 Continuous braking can cause heat build-up on your rim and brake components which causes premature wear.
 To avoid overheating the brake system, release the brakes occasionally to allow the surfaces to cool.

 The most important tip for climbing is to find the right gear selection before reaching the hill.
 Once you've mastered gear selection, these additional techniques will make it easier to tame any climb.

-On steep climbs, lean forward and bend your elbows.
-Practice finding the right weight balance between your front and rear wheels and be ready to shift as you go.
+On steep climbs, lean forwards and bend your elbows.
+Practise finding the right weight balance between your front and rear wheels and be ready to shift as you go.

 Whether you sit or stand for a climb is a matter of personal preference.
 Sometimes it helps to alternate the two techniques because they use different muscle groups and changing positions can provide a rest for fatigued muscles.

 The keys to safely and effectively descending a hill are speed control, weight distribution and steering control.